Terasology/GooeyDefence/docs/towers.md

 This would result in the `AoeTargeter` being objectively a better choice, resulting in an imbalance across the different targeters.

 Multiple types of targeters can be stacked onto a single tower to leverage multiple different selection strategies.

+## Connectors

+Connectors are plain blocks that do not provide any function to the tower other than connecting functional blocks.
+Functional blocks can also be placed adjacent to each other, but with connectors they don't have to, allowing for a cost-effective yet more strategic placement while still leveraging the other components of a tower.

+## Upgrades

+The effectiveness of a tower's components can be improved by upgrading them using the "Tower Sceen" (`E`).
+The "Tower Screen" lists all functional components of a tower.
+Selecting any of those displays details of the respective component and means to upgrade it.

+Available tower component upgrades depend on the component type.
+For instance, for examples targeter upgrades include increasing range and attack speed.
+Breaking an upgraded tower component block will reset all applied upgrades.